Danske Bank CEO quits in $234 billion money laundering scandal

 COPENHAGEN (Reuters) - Danske Bank’s (DANSKE.CO) chief executive Thomas Borgen quit on Wednesday in a money laundering scandal which involved 200 billion euros ($234 billion) flowing through its Estonian branch between 2007 and 2015, most of which was suspicious.

 “It is clear that Danske Bank has failed to live up to its responsibility in the case of possible money laundering in Estonia.
-I deeply regret this,” Borgen said in a statement.
+I deeply regret this,” Borgen said in a statement which detailed failings in compliance, communication and controls.

+Regulators and the financial community will scrutinize the Danske Bank report, which follows calls by Brussels for a new European Union watchdog to crack down on financial crime after a series of scandals involving anti-money laundering controls.

+Dutch bank ING (INGA.AS) this month admitted criminals had been able to launder money through its accounts and agreed to pay 775 million euros ($900 million) to settle the case.

 Danske Bank said its investigation into the affair concluded that Borgen, Chairman Ole Andersen and the board of directors “did not breach their legal obligations towards Danske Bank”.

-Regulators and the financial community had eagerly awaited the Danske Bank report, which marks a critical milestone for the Danish lender and follows calls by Brussels for a new European Union watchdog to crack down on financial crime.

-Investor uncertainty has seen a third of Danske Bank’s stock market value wiped out in the last six months, mainly driven by concerns over the possible involvement of U.S. authorities.
+While it took measures to get its Estonian business under control in 2014, these were insufficient, the report said.

+Danske Bank also said it had decided not to migrate its Baltic banking activities onto its IT platform, because it would be too expensive.
+Accordingly, the Estonian branch did not employ Danske’s anti-money laundering procedures.

-The U.S. earlier this year accused Latvia’s ABLV of covering up money laundering and the bank was promptly denied U.S. dollar funding, leading to its collapse.
+U.S. authorities earlier this year accused Latvia’s ABLV of covering up money laundering and the bank was promptly denied U.S. dollar funding, leading to its collapse.

 While Danske does not have a banking license in the United States, banning U.S. correspondent banks from dealing with it would amount to shutting it out of the global financial network.